09.28.09

 In summary, if you can stand the gloom and depression that often permeates Bee Train series, Phantom is a great show with a well constructed storyline and gripping, gun-slinging action, suspense, and drama.
 Though Phantom was not blessed with music by Yuki Kajiura like its Bee Train predecessors, it had some awesome songs by Ali Project and Kokia.
 Its animation and character designs are not too shabby either.
 In short, it’s definitely one of the better series of its genre.

-1. hashi said,
+1. hashi says:

 Good review.
 I differ only slightly.
 From the time Cal appeared, the way Sawashiro Miyuki was voicing her made me feel there was something a bit amiss with her.
 And when Reiji left and the dangerously crafty Scythe Master appeared, she was vulnerable to his serpent’s tongue.
 So her personality change didn’t bother me as much as her bodily change did.
 KOKIA’s OP1 and ED2 were outstanding, I thought.
 Anyway, an excellent show.